‘For where two or three gather in my name, I am there with them’ Matthew 18:20

 Collective worship is part of our daily routine and Catholic ethos.

 At the same time, it provides a shared language and set of values, and is integral to the moral and spiritual development of all in our Faith Community.
-Pupils and staff alike, are given a ‘space’ in which to reflect, as well as the opportunity to support one another in prayer and to develop their sense of compassion, concern and responsibility for each other as well as the wider community; locally, nationally and globally.
+Students and staff alike, are given a ‘space’ in which to reflect, as well as the opportunity to support one another in prayer and to develop their sense of compassion, concern and responsibility for each other as well as the wider community; locally, nationally and globally.

 Before the school day all staff gather in prayer, and as such we are rooted in and reminded of our purpose and our vocation.